wagtail/wagtail/docs/reference/contrib/modeladmin/primer.rst

 add additional stylesheets and javascript to the admin interface for your model.
 Each atttribute simply needs to be a list of paths to the files you want to include.
-If the path is for a file in your project's static directory, wagtail will automatically prepended paths for each path with ``STATIC_URL``, so you don't need to repeat it each time in your list of paths.
+If the path is for a file in your project's static directory, Wagtail will automatically prepended paths for each path with ``STATIC_URL``, so you don't need to repeat it each time in your list of paths.

 If you'd like to add styles or scripts to the ``IndexView``, you should set the following attributes:

--	``index_view_extra_css`` -  Where each item is the path name of a pre-compliled stylesheet that you'd like to include.
+-	``index_view_extra_css`` -  Where each item is the path name of a pre-compiled stylesheet that you'd like to include.

--	``index_view_extra_js`` - Where each item is the path name of a javascipt file that you'd like to include.
+-	``index_view_extra_js`` - Where each item is the path name of a javascript file that you'd like to include.

-If you'd like to do the same for `CreateView` and ``EditView``, you should set the following attributes:
+If you'd like to do the same for ``CreateView`` and ``EditView``, you should set the following attributes:

--	``form_view_extra_css`` -  Where each item is the path name of a pre-compliled stylesheet that you'd like to include.
+-	``form_view_extra_css`` -  Where each item is the path name of a pre-compiled stylesheet that you'd like to include.

--	``form_view_extra_js`` - Where each item is the path name of a javascipt file that you'd like to include.
+-	``form_view_extra_js`` - Where each item is the path name of a javascript file that you'd like to include.

 And if you're using the ``InspectView`` for your model, and want to do the same for that view, your should set the following attributes:

--	``inspect_view_extra_css`` -  Where each item is the path name of a pre-compliled stylesheet that you'd like to include.
+-	``inspect_view_extra_css`` -  Where each item is the path name of a pre-compiled stylesheet that you'd like to include.

--	``inspect_view_extra_js`` - Where each item is the path name of a javascipt file that you'd like to include.
+-	``inspect_view_extra_js`` - Where each item is the path name of a javascript file that you'd like to include.

 .. _modeladmin_overriding_templates: